MetaphorData/connectors/metaphor/bigquery/profile/README.md

 ## Setup

 Create a [Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts) on the [Setup](../README.md#Setup) guide for the general BigQuery connector.
 You'll need to grant additional permissions to the account to perform profiling.
-You can add the `BigQuery Job User` and the `BigQuery Data Viewer` roles to your service account.
+You can add the `BigQuery Job User` and `BigQuery Data Viewer` roles to your service account.

 ## Config File